- What is the Traffic Manager?

-- Vehicles are not goal-oriented they follow a trajectory and whenever approaching a junction, choose a path randomly.
-Their path is endless, and will never stop roaming around the city.
+- Vehicles are not goal-oriented, they follow a dynamically produced trajectory and choose a path randomly when approaching a junction.
+Their path is endless.

-- Vehicles' target speed is 70% their current speed limit: unless any other value is set.
+- Vehicles' target speed is 70% of their current speed limit unless any other value is set.

-- Junction priority does not follow traffic regulations: the TM has a priority system to be used while junction complexity is solved.
-This may cause some issues such as a vehicle inside a roundabout yielding to a vehicle trying to get in.
+- Junction priority does not follow traffic regulations.
+The TM uses its own priority system at junctions.
+The resolution of this restriction is a work in progress.
+In the meantime, some issues may arise, for example, vehicles inside a roundabout yielding to a vehicle trying to get in.

-2. Make a vehicle ignore all the other vehicles.
+- Make a vehicle ignore all other vehicles.

-4. Make a vehicle ignore all the traffic lights.
+- Make a vehicle ignore all traffic lights.

-2. Change the radius where physics are enabled.
+- Change the radius in which physics is enabled.

 Creating a Traffic Manager

-A TM instance can be created by any carla.Client specifying the port that will be used.
+carla.Client, passing the port to be used.
 The default port is

 tm = client.get_trafficmanager(port)